clercrobin/machine_learning_project2/gloveBased/README.md

-# gloveBased method
+# gloveBased method Here must be saved tweetRepresentations.dat from the cloud

-1. Add the dataset and the glove in the data folder
+1. Add the dataset and the pre trained glove textfile in the data folder

-2. Run buildModels.py
+2. Run buildModels.py Or add the models from the cloud in pickles and the tweetReprentations.dat in this folder

 It will generate the tweet representations in a pickle via the importation of tweetRepresentation.py